sourisivre/HIDROWEB_download/README.md

 # 📥 HIDROWEB_download
-Download time series in Hidro.exe format (database) of multiple rain gauges or stations.
+Download time series in multiple formats (database, text file or csv) of multiple rain gauges or stations.
 I built it in R, but it is easy to implement in any other programming language.

 Please check official [HIDROWEB website](https://www.snirh.gov.br/hidroweb/apresentacao) for further informations.